Skip to content

 • What information your users are looking for

-These fundamental assumptions will help you explain the behavior and motivations of your users and will be influential in both the global and page strategy and also futur Growth-Driven Design cycles.
+These fundamental assumptions will help you explain the behaviour and motivations of your users and will be influential in both the global and page strategy and also future Growth-Driven Design cycles.

 Global & Page Strategy: The last step in the strategy phase is to develop both a global strategy for the website as a whole and a specific page-by-page strategy for each major page on the site.